List of current Absolute Championship Akhmat fighters

-Absolute Championship Akhmat (ACA), formerly known as (Absolute Championship Berkut), is a Russian mixed martial arts, kickboxing and brazilian jiu-jitsu organization and one of the leading promotions in Europe.
+Absolute Championship Akhmat (ACA), formerly known as Absolute Championship Berkut, is a Russian mixed martial arts, kickboxing and brazilian jiu-jitsu organization.
+It is one of the leading promotions in Europe.

 This list is an up-to-date roster of those fighters currently under contract with the ACA League.
 Fighters are organized by weight class and within their weight class by their number of fights with the promotion.

 Each fight record has four categories: wins, losses, draws, and no-contests.
 All fight records in this article are displayed in that order, with fights resulting in a no-contest listed in parentheses.